 Not all ignorance is bad.
 Sometimes calling out a person for their lack of knowledge is complimentary, depending on who’s doing the calling: For example, a flatty is ignorant of the ways and means of criminality, especially being a thief.
 The term is apparently related to flatfoot, a word for a police officer; Green’s Dictionary of Slang records a version of flatty referring to a clueless cop.

 This variation of incognizant is rare but wonderful.
 It appeared in G.H.
 Taylor’s The Excursion of a Village Curate in 1827, in a sentence that doesn’t exactly show respect to an elder: “I pardon you, my choleric incognoscent octogenarian.”

 Most words have origins that are vague at best, but not mumpsimus.
 According to the OED, this word came to be “apparently in allusion to the story (1516 in Erasmus) of an illiterate English priest, who when corrected for reading ‘quod ore mumpsimus’ in the Mass, replied, ‘I will not change my old mumpsimus for your new sumpsimus.’”
 So someone who is a mumpsimus isn't just ignorant; they're obstinately ignorant.

-Ultracrepidarian types can be damned smart and quite knowledgeable about something.
-But they have a bad habit of blabbing about matters outside their area of expertise.
-As philologist Fitzedward Hall put it in an 1872 example: “His assumption of judicial assessorship, as a critic of English, is, therefore, to borrow a word from Hazlitt, altogether ultra-crepidarian.”
+Ultracrepidarian types can be very smart and quite knowledgeable about something—but they have a bad habit of blabbing about matters outside their area of expertise.
+As philologist Fitzedward Hall put it in an 1872 example, “His assumption of judicial assessorship, as a critic of English, is, therefore, to borrow a word from Hazlitt, altogether ultra-crepidarian.”
 In other words, he doesn’t know what he’s talking about.